ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 ## ``foreach`` Statement

-A ``foreach`` statement iterates over an Array by binding a variable to each Array element at every loop iteration.
+A ``foreach`` statement iterates over an array by binding a variable to each array element at every loop iteration.

 ```ballerina
 function sum(float[ ] v) returns float {